About Lisa Suennen

 But the fact of the matter is that this is the very true story of the U.S. pharmaceutical market right now, where critical shortages of legal prescription drugs are leading physicians and hospitals to turn away patients and/or delay the administration of life-saving medicines.
 According to a recent NY Times article, “So far this year, at least 180 drugs that are crucial for treating childhood leukemia, breast and colon cancer, infections and other diseases have been declared in short supply — a record number.”

 By the way, by “other diseases” they don’t mean weird stuff like cat scratch fever, they mean everyday problems such as diabetes, heart disease, and even drugs for surgery and anesthesia.
-In other words, we are talking shortages of drugs that could send everyone’s grandma
+In other words, we are talking shortages of drugs that could send everyone’s grandma… (read the rest)

 If you are a regular follower of my blog, you know I like to write about the plight of women in business and the challenges we sometimes face in being treated equally to our male colleagues.
 As a regular reader you would also know that I am fascinated by how technology is being adapted and adopted to improve the human condition and that I sometimes like to make fun of some of the more over-the-top applications (see FitBit article HERE).
 And yet, when I read a story in the International Business Times entitled IBM Develops Brain-like Chip, I immediately recognized that my two of my pet issues were on a collision course.

 According to the IB Times article, “IBM is deploying its [research] expertise in the attempt to accomplish the unthinkable: developing a chip to mimic the human brain.
-IBM says its new chip, called SyNAPSE, comes closer than anything done before at replicating the human brain, a breakthrough considering the system is capable of “rewiring” its connections as it encounters new information the same way the biological synapses of a human brain would.”
+IBM says its new chip, called SyNAPSE, comes closer than anything done before at replicating the human brain, a breakthrough considering the system is capable of “rewiring” its connections as it encounters new information the same way the biological synapses of… (read the rest)

 Today the Asian Venture Capital Journal published an article on women in private equity and venture capital entitled, “Minority Report.”
 Among the things the article points out are that about 9% of those working in the venture capital and private equity fields are women and that figure is basically the same in the U.S., Europe and Asia.
 Nice to know that if you are going to be discriminated against, the discrimination will be distributed equally worldwide!
 Lots of good stuff in this article, including some of my usual politically incorrect quotes.
 To read the article from the AVCJ, click HERE

 Interestingly, there was another article this week in the Wall Street Journal blog that reported on a study of women and angel investing.
 In an academic study of 183 angel investing groups, it was found that women are far less risk-averse as investors than the stereotype suggests.
 In fact, angel groups with a larger percentage of women investors made more and larger investment bets than those that had few women.
-I am not sure whether this means that a larger number of women means the risk tolerance overall rises or
+I am not sure whether this means that a larger number of women means the risk… (read the rest)

 As a venture/private equity investor, I have one of those jobs that is somewhat nebulous to most people.
 They ask questions like, “What the heck do you actually DO?”
 “How do you spend your time on an average day?” and “Do you actually, you know, work?”